Absence of Domestic Animals in Children’s Living Areas

 2) the respondent says that animals come to these areas either “very rarely” or “never”

-Calculate the indicator’s value by dividing the number of households with no domestic animal presence in the given area, by the total number of surveyed households.
+Calculate the indicator’s value by dividing the number of households with no domestic animal presence in the given area, by the total number of surveyed households (exclude those who did not show a place where children play).
 Multiply the result by 100.

 1) This is a new indicator based on PIN’s experience with “Baby WASH” programming in Angola.
 If you decide to use it, please inform us of your experience and send us your suggestions for improving the provided guidance.